toyindawudu/toyindawudu/README.md

-### Hi there 😄 My name is Toyin 😊, and I am a self-taught developer based in Coventry, Warwickshire in the Midlands, United Kingdom
+### My name is Toyin 😊, and I am a self-taught developer based in Coventry, Warwickshire in the Midlands, United Kingdom

+At the moment, I'm studying Vanilla JavaScript, Git & Github and ES6

+Next
+      - React.JS
+      - Node.JS

 <!--
 **toyindawudu/toyindawudu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.